nyergler/nyergler.github.io/content/posts/2010-01-26-ugly-pretty-special-2.md

 “Oh my god.
 You’re reading _Specials_.
 That’s so awesome.”

 “Yeah, I know, it sort of is,” I replied, reverting to a tone more appropriate for gum snapping and borrowing the car than for grown men.
-“Yeah, like, I read _Uglies_, and _Pretties_, and now I’m on _Specials_; _Uglies_ was great, and _Pretties_ was <span class="caps">OK</span> — a bit of a slow down— but _Specials_ is great so far.”
+“Yeah, like, I read _Uglies_, and _Pretties_, and now I’m on _Specials_; _Uglies_ was great, and _Pretties_ was OK — a bit of a slow down— but _Specials_ is great so far.”
 Capsule review.

 “Totally.
 I totally agree.
 Oh my god.
 So cool.”
 I seemed to have made a friend, making up for any issues with my vocabulary performance earlier.
 “Do you have any other authors you recommend?” she asked.